andryr7/gfn-games-database/README.md

 ## Deploying in production

-- Follow the same steps as for the test environment but make sure your .env file is protected, or use another method to insert env values.
+- Follow the same steps as for the test setup but make sure your .env file is protected, or use another method to insert env values.
 - Please keep in mind that this app cannot be deployed on certain shared hosting solutions as it requires certain programs to be installed (ex: chromium).
-You can still deploy on solutions like cpanel but it the app won't be able to fetch new games in an automatic way.
+You can still deploy on solutions like cpanel and its node app utility but the app won't be able to fetch new games in an automatic way.
-- To do so, you will first need to run it in a test environment, to gather data in the generated json file in the tmp folder.
-Once it's done, you will need to comment the automation function and uncomment the simpler loading function.
-Finally, deploy the app while making sure the 'tmp' folder is still present.
+- To do so, you will first need to run it in a test environment, to gather data in the generated json files in the tmp folder.
+You also have to change the value of AUTOMATE_APP to 'false' in your .env file or in your env variables manager.